slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Action is the foundational key to all success."
 -- Pablo Picasso*
-> *"Brooks' Law: Adding manpower to a late software project makes it later.*
+> *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 > *"To take a significant step forward, you must make a series of finite improvements."
 -- Donald J. Atwood, General Motors The greatest force for improvement is *resistance to change."
-> *"Change is inevitable, it's our job to exploit it.*
+> *"Change is inevitable, it’s our job to exploit it.*
 -- Eli Goldratt*
 > *"The power of accurate observation is commonly called cynicism by those who have not got it."
 -- George Bernard Shaw*
 > *"Action expresses priorities."
--- Gandhi*
+-- Mahatma Gandhi*
 > *"Time is the longest distance between two places."
 -- Tennessee Williams*
 > *"Patience is not passive; on the contrary, it is active; it is concentrated strength."